 Gin is considered one of the healthiest alcohols as it is made with juniper berries and contains herbs that aid in digestion.

-More Gin Cocktails:
+More Gin Cocktail Recipes:

 - ½ cup diced cucumber